 Indiana business agency signs fewer incentive deals in 2016

-Indiana's business-recruitment officials reached 30 percent fewer incentive deals during 2016 than a year before, which the agency says is a positive sign.
-The Indiana Economic Development Corp. completed 227 such deals for tax breaks and training grants this past year.
+Indiana's business-recruitment officials reached 30 percent fewer incentive deals during 2016 than the previous year, which the agency says is a positive sign.
+The Indiana Economic Development Corp. completed 227 such deals for tax breaks and training grants this past year after inking 323 during 2015, the Indianapolis Business Journal reported .

 Add your comments below